OpenOCL/openocl.github.io/_api/ocl_solver.md

 methods:
   -
     name: "initialGuess = getInitialGuess()"
+    content: "Use this method to retrieve a first initial guess that is generated from the bounds.
+You can further modify this initial guess to improve the solver performance."
     parameters: ~
     returns:
       -
-        content: "Structure variable for setting the initial guess"
+        content: "Structured variable for setting the initial guess"
         name: initialGuess
         type: OclVariable
   -
     name: "solution = solve(initialGuess)"
+    content: "Calls the solver and starts doing iterations."
     parameters:
       -
         content: "Provide a good initial guess"